 Switch to full version.

-The 2013 Canadian National SCRABBLE Championship (CNSC), the eighth such event since its inception in 1996, will take place on June 21–24 at the Bond Place Hotel, 65 Dundas Street East, Toronto (map).
-Hasbro Canada is once again generously underwriting a $12,150 prize fund; this year for the first time, $2,000 of that fund will be awarded to a Canadian children’s charity.
+The 2016 Canadian National SCRABBLE Championship (CNSC), the ninth such event since its inception in 1996, will take place on May 13–16 at the Bond Place Hotel, 65 Dundas Street East, Toronto (map).
+Hasbro Canada is once again generously underwriting a $12,150 prize fund.

 You can follow the registration and qualification process in the qualification standings chart.
 Players marked with a ‘y’ are paid registrants; those with a dollar sign have informed us that their payment is en route, but will not be considered registered until payment is received and cleared.